 - 3. Children of staff who have been in post at the Brayton Academy for at least 2 years, or to staff recently appointed to a post for which there is a demonstrable skill shortage.
 See note 2 for how to apply. - 4.
 Children whose siblings live at the same address, currently attend the Academy, and will continue to do so on the date of admission.
 See note 3 for a definition of sibling. - 5.
-Children residing in the Brayton Academy catchment area who reside nearest to the Academy based on the distance from the home address to the Academy.
-See note 4 for a definition of the catchment area. - 6.
-All other children residing outside the Brayton Academy Catchment area who reside nearest the Academy based on the straight-line distance from the home address to the Academy.
-If none of the other criteria apply, your application will be considered under this criterion.
+Children who are currently on roll at a (named) Primary school operated by the Rodillian Multi Academy Trust.
+See note 4. - 6.
+Children who Brayton Academy is their priority school who reside nearest to the Academy based on the straight line distance from the home address to the Academy.
+See note 5. - 7.
+All other children residing outside the local authority who reside nearest the Academy based on the straight line distance from the home address to the Academy.
+See note 5.